wg-lux/agl_anonymizer_pipeline/README.md

 )
 ```

+### Adding Names to the Pseudonymizatiion

+The Names get combined in names_generator.py by the script from the names_dict.
+Names can be written in two seperate lines, as well as in one line.
+This means, that the Names get pulled from the names_dict.
+Here, Names from around the world are stored.

 # Modules

 AGL Anonymizer is comprised of several key modules:

 ## OCR Pipeline Manager Module

 The **OCR Pipeline Manager** module coordinates the Optical Character Recognition (OCR) and Named Entity Recognition (NER) processes for images and PDFs.
-It uses multiple OCR techniques (such as Tesseract and TrOCR), applies NER for detecting sensitive information, and replaces detected names with pseudonyms using the names generator.
+It uses multiple OCR techniques (such as Tesseract and TrOCR), applies NER for detecting sensitive information, and replaces detected names with pseudonyms using the names generator included.
 This module is essential for extracting and anonymizing text from input files.

 ### Key Components